ZuraizAhmedShehzad/DockerCommands/README.md

     ```
 - **Pull Docker Image**
     ```bash
-    docker pull httpd (apache image - latest by default)
+    # apache image - latest by default
+    docker pull httpd

+    # apache image - latest specified
-    docker pull httpd:latest (apache image - latest specified)
+    docker pull httpd:latest

+    #apache image - 2.9v
-    docker pull httpd:2.9 (apache image - 2.9v)
+    docker pull httpd:2.9
     ```
 - **Start Docker Container**
     ```bash
-    docker start container-id (check container id using ‘docker ps -a’)
+    # check container id using "docker ps -a"
+    docker start container-id
     ```
 - **Stop Docker Container**
     ```bash
-    docker stop container-id (check container id using ‘docker ps -a’)
+    # check container id using "docker ps -a"
+    docker stop container-id
     ```
 - **Run Docker Container**
     ```bash
+    # run container in terminal
-    - docker run redis (run container in terminal)
+    - docker run redis

-    - docker run -d redis (-d detached is used to run container in background of terminal)
+    # -d detached is used to run container in background of terminal
-    - docker run -d redis (-d detached is used to run container in background of terminal)
+    - docker run -d redis

+    # -d detached is used to run container in background of terminal
-    - docker run -d --name mywebapp redis (--name is used to specify a name for container)
+    - docker run -d redis

+    # --name is used to specify a name for container
-    - docker run -p7000:6379 -d redis (-p is port, 7000 is host port, 6379 is container port.
-Host port cant be same for multiple containers)
+    - docker run -d --name mywebapp redis

+    # -p is port, 7000 is host port, 6379 is container port.
+Host port cant be same for multiple containers
+    - docker run -p7000:6379 -d redis
     ```
     - **docker run** is used to create a new container from an image, while **docker start** is used to start an existing container that has been stopped or paused.
 - **Remove Docker Image**
     ```bash
     docker rm image-name

-    docker rm -f image-name (-f is used to forcefully delete image if its container is running)
+    # -f is used to forcefully delete image if its container is running
+    docker rm -f image-name
     ```
 - **Remove Docker Container**
     ```bash
     docker rm container-id

-    docker rm -f container-id (-f is used to forcefully delete image if its container is running)
+    # -f is used to forcefully delete image if its container is running
+    docker rm -f container-id
     ```
 - **Check Docker Logs**
     ```bash